 Addresses \$0800-\$09FF are EEPROM locations.
 The 512 bytes of EEPROM can be programmed or erased without an external voltage supply.
-The EEPROM has a lifetime of 10,000 write-erase cycles in the nonredundant mode.
+The EEPROM has a lifetime of 10,000 write-erase cycles in the non-redundant mode.
 Reliability (data retention) is further extended if the redundancy option is selected.
-EEPROM cells are protected with a nonvolatile, 128-byte, block protection option.
-These options are stored in the EEPROM nonvolatile register (EENVR) and are loaded into the EEPROM array configuration register (EEACR) after reset or a read of EENVR.
-The EEPROM array can also be disabled to reduce current.
+EEPROM cells are protected with a non-volatile, 128-byte, block protection option.
+These options are stored in the EEPROM non-volatile register (EENVR) and are loaded into the EEPROM array configuration register (EEACR) after reset or a read of EENVR.
+The EEPROM array also can be disabled to reduce current.